-SUSE Linux Enterprise Server has significant security extensions compared to standard UNIX systems:
+SuSE Linux Enterprise Server has significant security extensions compared to standard UNIX systems:

 - Access Control Lists, - A Journaling File System, - Integrated authentication framework (PAM).
-The following PAM modules are included in the evaluated configuration and implement security functions: - o pam\unix2.so (basic password based authentication, configured to use MD5) - pam\pwcheck.so (use of cracklib to ensure strong passwords) - pam\wheel.so (to restrict the use of the su command to members of a trusted group) - o pam\tally.so (to limit the number of consecutive unsuccessful authentication attempts) - pam\nologin.so (to check /etc/nologin) - pam\securetty.so (to restrict root access to specific terminals) - pam\passwdqc.so (for additional password checking)
+The following PAM modules are included in the evaluated configuration and implement security functions: - o pam_unix2.so (basic password based authentication, configured to use MD5) - o pam_pwcheck.so (use of cracklib to ensure strong passwords) - o pam wheel.so (to restrict the use of the su command to members of a trusted group) - o pam tally so (to limit the number of consecutive unsuccessful authentication attempts) - o pam nologin.so (to check /etc/nologin) - o pam securetty.so (to restrict root access to specific terminals) - o pam passwdqc.so (for additional password checking)

-In addition the following modules may be used:
+In addition for some commands that require user authentication (e. g. chage) the module pam_rootok.so may be used to avoid that an administrative user with the effective user ID of root has to re-enter the password.

-- pam\rootok.so to avoid that an administrative user with the effective user ID of root has to reenter the password for some commands that require user authentication (e. g. chage). - o pam\job.so to enable job group accounting, - A dedicated auditing subsystem.
+- A dedicated auditing subsystem.
 This auditing subsystem allows for the auditing of security critical events and provides tools for the administrative user to configure the audit subsystem and evaluate the audit records. - Basic hardware check functions.
 They allow an administrative user to check on demand if the basic security functions of the hardware the TOE relies upon are provided correctly.